Know it inside and out.

 From ground up solutions to retrofit and reuse, we bring the team and technology to ensure the result you envision.
 We are leaders in the use of High Definition Scanning (HDS) and Building Information Modeling (BIM) technology to streamline the process end-to-end, from planning and design through construction.
 And we do it with a passion for a sustainable built environment and economic operational performance.
 Workflow planning for occupied spaces is also an SSM strong suit.
 So if being “down” during renovation isn't an option, you have definitely found your solution here.

-SPOTTLIGHT on Regulatory Updates
+SPOTTLIGHT on Solutions

 The headquarters of Spotts, Stevens and McCoy at 1047 North Park Road in Wyomissing, is expected to be the new home of the First Presbyterian Church in Reading.
 The church, founded in 1814, plans to lease space to SSM after purchasing the building from the consulting firm.

 Sam Zook, SIT is the third surveyor at SSM to receive certification as a Drone Pilot.